F-2 model in 1/32 scale Conversion from F-16 kits

 in the rear fuselage.

-The extra fuselage length is here one frame, being 11 mm in 1/32 scale.
+The extra fuselage length is here "one frame", being 11 mm in 1/32 scale.
 Below

 can be seen the added card for strength inside the rear fuselage.